 At first glance Redcar’s long flat expanses wouldn’t appear to provide the toughest of challenges for the jockeys.
 However, the track is certainly not without its pitfalls and challenges.
 Maintaining momentum around the turns, judgment of pace, and timing a late run correctly are all absolutely crucial to success here.

 And as with the majority of courses, it never hurts to have a rider with a solid track record on your side.
-Looking at the past few seasons Daniel Tudhope’s 20% leads the way in terms of strike rate, returning a narrow profit of +£2.57 to £1 level stakes.
-David Allan’s 10% strike rate over this period may not be anything to write home about, but it is he who leads the way in terms of level stakes profit with a whopping figure of £124.70.
+Looking at the past few seasons Daniel Tudhope’s 20% leads the way in terms of strike rate, returning a narrow net win of +£2.57 to £1 level stakes.
+David Allan’s 10% strike rate over this period may not be anything to write home about, but it is he who leads the way in terms of level stakes net win with a whopping figure of £124.70.

 Races at Redcar